fluxninja/aperture/docs/content/guides/caching.md

 UI by clicking the `Aperture` tab in the sidebar menu.

 The next step is making a `startFlow` call to Aperture.
-For this call, it's crucial to designate the `control point` (`my-feature` in our example) and the `resultCacheKey`, which facilitates access to the cache in Aperture Cloud.
+For this call, it's crucial to designate the `control point` (`caching-example` in our example) and the `resultCacheKey`, which facilitates access to the cache in Aperture Cloud.
 Additionally, to obtain detailed telemetry data for each Aperture request, include the labels related to business logic.